lisa-lumos/Snowflake/developer/03-functionns-and-procedures.md

 - Avoid using session variables directly - pass them as explicit parameters.
 - Clean up any session variables that you set inside the SP; and use rare names, so you don't accidentally clean up a pre-existing session variable).

 ### Creating
+If you do not have CREATE PROCEDURE schema privileges, you can create/call an anonymous procedure that isn't stored for later use.
+Both the creation and calling live in one command.
+It will run with caller's rights.

+When the handler language is Java/Python/Scala, use the RUNTIME_VERSION clause to specify which supported runtime version to use.
+Omitting it will use the default, which may change in the future.

 ### Calling